nrfconnect/ncs-example-application/README.md

 # nRF Connect SDK example application

-This repository contains an nRF Connect SDK (NCS) example application.
+This repository contains an nRF Connect SDK example application.
 The main purpose of this repository is to serve as a reference on how to structure nRF Connect SDK based applications.
 Some of the features demonstrated in this example are: